wp-plugins/thanks-you-counter-button/readme.txt

 4. Go to the "Settings"-"Thanks CB" menu item and check/change your preferences to customize how this plugin will work for you.

 == Frequently Asked Questions ==
+- I updated plugin to the recent version.
+Why does it shows button or Settings/Statistics pages wrong way.

+  Your browser uses old cashed version of CSS files.
+Please try to reload full page (use F5 or Refresh button).

 - Does this plugin work with Wordpress MU?